-Impact HYD-1: The project would not violate any water quality standards or waste discharge requirements. requirements.
+Impact HYD-1: The project would not lead to a violation of a water quality standard or waste discharge requirement.

 This impact evaluates water quality impacts.
-The proposed project proposes expansion of the City of Elk Grove's existing SOI boundary to include approximately 7,869 acres of unincorporated county land.
+The project proposes expansion of the City of Elk Grove's existing SOI boundary to include approximately 7,869 acres of unincorporated county land.

 Approval of SOIA by LAFCo indicates that the Commission has designated the revised SOIA Area for future urbanization.
-The land use assumptions discussed in Section 2, Project Description, indicate that potential future growth of the SOIA Area may increase amount of waste discharge and may impact water quality.
+Potential growth in the SOIA Area could alter storm drainage, which may impact water quality.
 The project may indirectly result in stormwater volume increases within the SOIA Area because of the conversion of pervious surfaces to impervious surfaces.

 Currently, agricultural runoff water flows from the project site.
 This runoff potentially contains nitrogen, phosphorus, fertilizers, pesticides, and sediment, as is evidenced by the unnaturally overgrown river channel.
 Hydrocarbons, grease, oil, and heavy metals from automobiles are typical runoff pollutants generated from impervious road, driveway, and parking lot surfaces.
 Building roofs also generate hydrocarbons from atmospheric deposition, and heavy metals from roofing materials.
 In addition, pesticides, and nutrients (from fertilizers and other landscape maintenance products) detergents, coliform bacteria (from pet waste), and trash are all common stormwater pollutants that can be expected from the proposed development.
-Although contaminants expected as a result of urban development would be partially offset by decreased agricultural runoff, indirect foreseeable water quality impacts from the proposed development would be significant.
+Although contaminants expected as a result of urban development would be partially offset by decreased agricultural runoff, indirect foreseeable water quality impacts from the proposed development may be significant.

 The City of Elk Grove's Water Resources Division is responsible for drainage, flood control, stormwater quality, and long-term water and urban runoff planning within the City and would also serve any portion of the SOIA Area annexed in the future.
 Any construction project that will result in the disturbance of more than 1 acre is required by the SWRCB to obtain an NPDES Construction General Permit Order 2010-0014-DWQ permit prior to project initiation.
-As part of the NPDES permit, the project applicant must prepare and implement an SWPPP.
+As part of the NPDES permit, the project applicant must prepare and implement a SWPPP.
 The SWPPP must identify potential sources of pollution that are reasonably expected to affect the quality of stormwater discharges and identify, locate, and implement BMPs to ensure reduction of these pollutants during storm events.
 The SWPPP must include a monitoring plan for either visual or chemical monitoring depending upon the types of pollutants expected.
 In addition, project applicant must submit a stormwater quality control plan for review and approval that would demonstrate adequate water quality protection during operational activities.